What's Changing in Overlake?

 As we start to plan for the future of Redmond, we’re looking at several questions specifically related to the future of Overlake -- to accommodate growth and maximize the benefits of the two new light rail stations.
-Starting in late June and early July, we’ll begin meeting with community members and stakeholders on several issues that will impact this community.
+Starting in the summer and fall of 2021, we’ll begin meeting with community members and stakeholders on several issues that will impact this community.
 Those conversations will include:

 - Identifying highest and best uses and design standards for properties in close proximity to the light rail stations (What does transit-oriented development (TOD) look like in Redmond?);